clj-kondo/clj-kondo/doc/config.md

 This will exclude all namespaces ending with `.specs`.

-### Exclude an unresolved symbol from being reported
+### Exclude unresolved symbols from being reported

 In the following code,